 Zaniolo sets Roma on way to thrilling 3-2 win over Torino

-MILAN (AP) — Teenage midfielder Nicolo Zaniolo again showed why he is one of Serie A’s most promising talents as he inspired Roma to a 3-2 victory at home to Torino in a thriller on Saturday.
+Teenage midfielder Nicolo Zaniolo again showed why he is one of Serie A’s most promising talents as he inspired Roma to a 3-2 victory at home to Torino in a thriller.

-Roma let slip a two-goal lead but recovered to inflict Torino’s first away defeat of the season and climb into fourth spot, a point above city rival Lazio which visits second-placed Napoli on Sunday.
+Roma let slip a two-goal lead but recovered to inflict Torino’s first away defeat of the season and climb into fourth spot, a point above city rival Lazio.

-Third-placed Inter Milan is playing later, against Sassuolo, and more than 10,000 children are expected to be watching at San Siro.

-Inter has been forced to play the match behind closed doors as part of its punishment for racist chanting but can let in children as part of an initiative against discrimination.

 Zaniolo showed fantastic skills throughout and was a constant thorn in Torino’s side.